-Justice Dept to probe of FBI’s handling of Clinton email case
+Justice Department to probe of FBI’s handling of Clinton email case

 DOJ and FBI employees are also accused of improperly disclosing non-public information, and one (the DOJ’s Assistant Attorney General for Legislative Affairs) may have had reason to be recused.

 Also among the suggestions under review is one that the FBI’s Deputy Director, Andrew McCabe, should have recused himself from the investigation on the grounds that his wife, Terry McAuliffe, had received campaign funds from people close to Clinton.
+(Little evidence supports conflict of interest claims, but no official judgment was made.)

 Lastly the probe will look into the release just before the election of a trove of documents relating to a closed, decade-old investigation into the William J. Clinton foundation.
 Some have alleged this release was not, as suggested at the time, a mere coincidence.

 The DOJ probe will not be reversing any of the FBI’s decisions, such as whether to press charges against Hillary Clinton, and the list of issues being reviewed may grow if more are encountered on the way.
+The official statement did not enter into details on potential consequences or who in the new administration might share responsibility for enforcing them.

 0